AGENTSJ/SJNET/README.md

 from SJNET import Network ,Layer
 ```

-### A new Network can be initialised by
+### A new Network can be initialized by

 ```python
 # provide the dataset X and Y
 network = Network(X=X,Y=Y,learningRate=0.0002,epoch=1000,errorThresh=3)
 ```
-### Declare or initilise layers with its coresponding arguments
+### Declare or initialize layers with its coresponding arguments

-- neuronCount :number of neurons required in the layer
+- neuronCount : number of neurons required in the layer

-- position    :position of layer in network
+- position    : position of layer in network

-  - Note: (1 for input layer and -1 for output layer)
+  - Note : (1 for input layer and -1 for output layer)

-- activation  :required activation function , avilable("linear","relu")
+- activation  : required activation function , avilable("linear","relu")

 ```python
 #Note: position must be (1 for input layer and -1 for output layer)